GoosiferIO/zooberry/content/mods/zt2/texture-mods/variants/golden-tabby-tiger-variants/index.md

 - 'ZooAdmin'
 orig_rel_date: 2006-05-14
 summary: An additional skin for the Bengal Tiger.
-title: Golden Tabby Tiger Variant Skins
+title: Golden Tabby Tiger Variant Variants
-zt2tags: ["All", "ZT2", "Animal Variants"]
+zt2tags: [ "All", "ZT2", "Texture Mods", "Animal Variants"]
 ---
 This is an additional skin for the ZT2 Bengal Tiger.